propertone/craigslist-renew/README.md

 Usage
 -----

-Fil out the "config.yml" file with the following content:
+Fill out the "config.yml" file with the following content:
 ```
 ---
 #